NylonEric/passport-jwt-example/README.md

 # passport-jwt-example
-test repor for passport with jwt strategy
+test repo for passport with jwt strategy